geoidesic/Monokai-mod-sublime-json/README.md

 # Monokai-mod-sublime-json
 This is a theme based on a json port of Monokai with a few tweaks to make it darker.

 Why did I make this?
-Because I liked Monokai except for the grey background.
+Because I liked Monokai – it's the best dark theme for sublime; except for the grey background.
 I wanted a black background.
 Also I wanted a JSON version that was easier to edit and read.

 To install this: